Aaron Rowand: Personal life

-Rowand and his wife, Marianne, have two children: Tatum and McKay.
-The family used to have residences in Las Vegas, Nevada, and California.
+Rowand and his ex-wife Marianne have two children: Tatum and McKay.
+The family had residences in Las Vegas and California.
 In 2020, Rowand sold his Las Vegas mansion, purchasing a house overlooking the ocean in San Clemente, California, for $4.833 million.

-His cousin, James Shields, also played MLB baseball.
+Rowand's cousin James Shields also played MLB baseball.

 Since his retirement, Rowand has occasionally filled in as a TV or radio broadcaster for the White Sox.
 In 2015, Rowand served as a guest instructor for the Philadelphia Phillies and Chicago White Sox in spring training.
-In November 2015, the White Sox hired him as a outfielding and base running instructor for the minor league players.
+In November 2015, the White Sox hired him as an outfielding and base running instructor for the minor league players.
 The role required him to work with the prospects sporadically throughout the season, then teach them in a month-long instructional camp after the final game of the year.
 He managed the Arizona Fall League's Glendale Desert Dogs in 2016.
 By 2020, he had been replaced as the outfielding and base running instructor by Doug Sisson.

 During Season 3 of American Chopper: Senior vs. Junior in 2012, Paul Junior Designs built "The Aaron Rowand Bike" for the ballplayer.
 The black and red motorcycle featured a similar color scheme as the "Black Widow," one of Rowand's favorite designs.